WESTbahn: Trains

 By 2013, the company's fleet consists of seven Stadler KISS bilevel trains, each with six coaches, a total length of 150 metres, a top-speed of 200 km/h, acceleration of 0.85 m/s² and a capacity of 501 leather seats.
 The passengers are able to use WLAN for free on the trains.
-Every coach is serviced by an attendant, while 85 percent of WESTbahn's 200 employees are on-board staff.
+Every coach is serviced by an attendant, while 85 percent of Westbahn's 200 employees are on-board staff.
 Each train is provisioned with a dining car outfitted with eight seats and vending machines that dispense both cold and warm beverages.
 Snacks are available for purchase as well.
 One of the coaches is permanently reserved for premium passengers and is branded WESTbahn Plus.

 On 11 May 2015, WESTbahn announced it had plans to place a €180m order for ten additional Stadler KISS double-deck electric multiple-units, comprising nine four-car sets and a single six-car set.
 Competition for this order included the Chinese rolling stock manufacturer CRRC Zhuzhou.
 During October 2019, the company placed an €300m order with Stadler for 15 six-car KISS EMUs that would replace its existing fleet of 17 double-deck KISS sets, which Westbahn sold to Deutsche Bahn.
 These new EMUs are configured with a new class - Comfort Class 2+ - as well as being lighter and more efficient than most contemporary rolling stock, it is also equipped with ETCS Level 2 Baseline 3.
 During September 2021, the first of these new-built KISS sets entered service on the Vienna - Salzburg route; all examples were in service by the end of the year.
 Their arrival facilitated the launch of new services.

-In June 2021, WESTbahn confirmed that it was working with CRRC Zhuzhou to develop additional rolling stock that it planned to lease to supplement its KISS fleet.
-The CRRC EMUs will constitute six-car units, comprising two motor and four trailer cars, possess a maximum speed of 200km/h, and be capable of operating under both 15kV and 25kV AC overhead electrification.
+In June 2021, Westbahn confirmed that it was working with CRRC Zhuzhou to develop additional rolling stock that it planned to lease to supplement its KISS fleet.
+The CRRC DDEMU2 or Class 4100 will constitute six-car units, comprising two motor and four trailer cars, possess a maximum speed of 200km/h, and be capable of operating under both 15kV and 25kV AC overhead electrification.
 Each six-car unit will have 571 seats grouped into two classes, and be equipped with vending machines, wheelchair and bicycle storage areas, and onboard WiFi.
 Many subsystems and components are drawn from European supplies as to ease operator logistics.
 The EMUs have been designed so that they can be used in multiple countries.
-In July 2022, the first of WESTbahn's CRRC-built EMUs arrived at the Velim railway test circuit in the Czech Republic to undergo vehicle acceptance training; while the train was designed and manufactured in China, it is required to fully conform with European Union standards, including the relevant Technical Specifications for Interoperability.
+In July 2022, the first of Westbahn's CRRC-built Class 4100 arrived at the Velim railway test circuit in the Czech Republic to undergo vehicle acceptance training; while the train was designed and manufactured in China, it is required to fully conform with European Union standards, including the relevant Technical Specifications for Interoperability.